Abortion rights protests block city streets across Poland

 Carrying banners reading “Enough”, “I won’t be your martyr” and “I want choice, not terror”, protesters gathered in several dozen towns and cities in defiance of coronavirus restrictions.

-“I will be here until the end,” said Piotr Wybanski, 31, standing in one of Warsaw’s main thoroughfares.
-“I don’t care if it means a week, a month, three months or three years.
-I will protest here day after day.”
+“I will be here until the end,” said Piotr Wybanski, 31, in one of Warsaw’s main thoroughfares.
+Speaking of his five sisters, mother and grandmother he said: “I came here with my fiancee and I fight for all of them.”

+“I need to fight for the future of my daughter,” said Justyna, 37, who declined to give her family name.

+Scuffles erupted between protesters and far-right groups who broke through a police cordon separating them in front a church elsewhere in Warsaw, prompting the police to use pepper spray.
+In the city of Wroclaw, abortion rights activists used flares.

 The court ruling last Thursday fuelled an unprecedented backlash against the Roman Catholic Church in Poland, which is seen as having close links with the conservative nationalist Law and Justice (PiS) government.